Benin: 21st century

 In February 2022, Benin saw its largest terrorist attack in history, the W National Park massacre.
 On 20 February 2022, President Talon inaugurated an exhibition with 26 pieces of sacred art returned to Benin by France, 129 years after they were looted by colonial forces.

 In March 2025, the government of Benin adopted a law, recognizing 16 kingdoms, 80 senior chiefs and 10 traditional chiefs through a new law.
 The pre-colonial period starting in 1894 for the south and 1897 for the north served as a historical reference for the bill, identifying traditional territories and rules to institutionalize chieftaincy.

-In July 2025, the My Afro Origins law went into effect, granting the right of provisional Beninese citizenship to members of the African diaspora whose ancestry was impact by the transatlantic slave trade.
+In July 2025, the My Afro Origins law went into effect, granting the right of provisional Beninese citizenship to members of the African diaspora whose ancestry was impacted by the transatlantic slave trade.

+On 7 December 2025, a coup attempt occurred in which a faction of the army led by Pascal Tigri claimed to have overthrown President Talon and suspended the government and all political parties.
+However, the government later announced it had suppressed the coup and regained full control of all institutions.

+The Senate was established under a constitutional reform adopted on 18 November 2025 passed by a 90-19 vote in the National Assembly.
+The government of then president Patrice Talon said the reform was aimed at strengthening political stability, national unity and the functioning of state institutions, leading to Benin’s transition to a bicameral parliament.
+The senate was sworn in on 30 July 2026.
+Talon was elected as the president of Senate in its first inaugural session on 6 august 2026, securing 24 out of 25 votes, and marking a return to the centre of national politics only months after leaving the presidency.